Economy of Cyprus: Economy in the government-controlled area

 Cyprus has an open, free-market, service-based economy with some light manufacturing.
 Internationally, Cyprus promotes its geographical location as a "bridge" between East and West, along with its educated English-speaking population, moderate local costs, good airline connections, and telecommunications.

 Since gaining independence from the United Kingdom in 1960, Cyprus has had a record of successful economic performance, reflected in strong growth, full employment conditions and relative stability.
 The underdeveloped agrarian economy inherited from colonial rule has been transformed into a modern economy, with dynamic services, industrial and agricultural sectors and an advanced physical and social infrastructure.
-The Cypriots are among the most prosperous people in the Mediterranean region, with GDP per capita in 2025 surpassing $42,000 in nominal terms and $65,000 on the basis of purchasing power parity.
+The Cypriots are among the most prosperous people in the Mediterranean region, with GDP per capita in 2025 surpassing $45,000 in nominal terms and $67,000 on the basis of purchasing power parity.

 Their standard of living is reflected in the country's "very high" Human Development Index, by which it ranks 29th out of 191 countries in the world.

 However, after more than three decades of unbroken growth, the Cypriot economy contracted in 2009.
-This reflected the exposure of Cyprus to the Great Recession and European debt crisis.
+This reflected the exposure of Cyprus to the Great Recession and Euro area crisis.
 Furthermore, Cyprus was dealt a severe blow by the Evangelos Florakis Naval Base explosion in July 2011, with the cost to the economy estimated at €1–3 billion, or up to 17% of GDP.

-The economic achievements of Cyprus during the preceding decades have been significant, bearing in mind the severe economic and social dislocation created by the Turkish invasion of 1974 and the continuing occupation of the northern part of the island by Turkey.
+The economic achievements of Cyprus during the preceding decades have been significant, bearing in mind the severe economic and social dislocation created by the Turkish invasion of 1974 and the declaration of the Turkish Republic of Northern Cyprus which is recognised only by Turkey.
 The Turkish invasion inflicted a serious blow to the Cyprus economy and in particular to agriculture, tourism, mining and Quarrying: 70 percent of the island's wealth-producing resources were lost, the tourist industry lost 65 percent of its hotels and tourist accommodation, the industrial sector lost 46 percent, and mining and quarrying lost 56 percent of production.
 The loss of the port of Famagusta, which handled 83 percent of the general cargo, and the closure of Nicosia International Airport, in the buffer zone, were additional setbacks.